1. National Gallery

 7. Borough Market

 Having celebrated its 1000th birthday in 2014, it’s fair to say Borough Market is one of London’s more established haunts.
 Located under a maze of Victorian railway arches and open Monday to Saturday, Borough Market is stuffed with lovely food and food-lovers, featuring cuisine from all corners of the world.
-It offers everything you need for a memorable grab-and-go breakfast or lunch, but is also a good place for a simple wander.
+It offers everything you need for a memorable grab-and-go breakfast or lunch, but is also a good place for a simple wander (keeping an eye out for free samples).

 8. Museum of London

 9. Kensington Gardens

 The delightful Kensington Gardens are home to a trove of treasures, including the Albert Memorial, the Peter Pan Statue, the Serpentine Gallery, the Round Pond and the Diana Memorial Playground.
 All are free to admire or visit, and when you’re done with the sights, you can wander along the tree-lined paths which crisscross the whole park.
 East and north of here is a string of Royal Parks, all free to enter: Regent's Park, Hyde Park, Green Park and St James's Park.

 11. National Portrait Gallery

 Before Google or Wikipedia, the British came here to put a face to the names of famous historical figures from the country's history.
 As such, the paintings are prized more for their subjects rather than their artists.
 Highlights include portraits of Shakespeare and Queen Elizabeth II, the latter courtesy of pop art sensation Andy Warhol.

 12. Natural History Museum

 Those Victorians sure liked to collect and catalogue.
 This is one of the most compelling results: the Natural History Museum owns an outrageously large collection (around 80 million items) of all things nature in a lovely Gothic Revival building, which opened in the late 19th century.
 A wildlife garden is open March to November, and the main hall is dominated by an enormous blue whale skeleton.

 13. Victoria & Albert Museum